Aliases for RNF5 Gene

 GeneCards Summary for RNF5 Gene

-RNF5 (Ring Finger Protein 5, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Among its related pathways are Protein processing in endoplasmic reticulum and Regulation of degradation of deltaF508 CFTR in CF. GO annotations related to this gene include ubiquitin-protein transferase activity.
-An important paralog of this gene is RNF185.
+RNF5 (Ring Finger Protein 5) is a Protein Coding gene.
+Diseases associated with RNF5 include Cystic Fibrosis and Inclusion Body Myositis.
+Among its related pathways are Protein processing in endoplasmic reticulum and HIV Life Cycle.
+GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.

 UniProtKB/Swiss-Prot for RNF5 Gene